manunamz/jekyll-bonsai/README.md

 - typescript with d3: https://www.npmjs.com/package/@types/d3

 ## refactorable
+- populate `gbed`-related data from notes themselves -- this would allow for dynamic site layout spec definition while edited one's notes.
 - `.rsn` and `.lsn` are basically the same class except for their margin offset direction.
 - make _plugin parts into a module and turn the `generate()` function into an order-of-operations-machine of sorts.
 - `graph-type-selector` and `wiki-link-nav-selector` could easily become a widget that are fed in different data (for example, the span text).